Start page

 The proposed localization of ancient Finno-Ugric territory can be confirmed by paleobotany if it can be compared with the geographical dissemination of some plants having common Finno-Ugric names.
 While it is possible to draw for this purpose only the name and the geographical dissemination of oak.
 Almost all the Finno-Ugric languages have a name similar to Slavic: Fin. tammi, Est. tamm, Mar. tum, Erzya tumo, Moksha tuma, Komi typy, Udm. tupu.
 In the etymological dictionary of the modern Finnish language, the original Finno-Ugric form of the word is defined as *tomo, and the possibility of borrowing from the Slavic is not considered despite the similarity to the Slavonic oak name (HÄKKINEN KAISA.
 2007: 1268).
 However, other specialists have a different opinion:

-Because the ancestral home of Finno-Ugric peoples was located in the taiga zone, where no oak, this word along with the corresponded realities was learned by Finno-Perm inhabitants only when moving them from the homeland to the territory occupied by Slavs (TKACHENKO O.B.
+Because the ancestral home of Finno-Ugric peoples was located in the taiga zone, where no oak, this word along with the corresponding realities was learned by Finno-Perm inhabitants only when moving them from the homeland to the territory occupied by Slavs (TKACHENKO O.B.
 1990: 26).

 The judgment is rather strange because the Finno-Ugric peoples were not settled on Slavic territory, but on the contrary, the Slavs were newcomers to the Finno-Ugric lands, ie Finno-Ugric peoples were familiar with oak before contact with the Slavs and, therefore, must have had for this tree own name.
-Now northern border of oak stretches from St. Petersburg to about the latitude of Yekaterinburg, ie passes somewhat north of the Upper Volga and the beyond Urals, oak is really absent.
+Now northern border of oak stretches from St. Petersburg to about the latitude of Yekaterinburg, ie passes somewhat north of the Upper Volga, and the beyond Urals, oak is really absent.

 At left: Quercus robur (oak) dissemination.
 Fig. 74 from the site "Forest library".